Roman Numeral Converter

 Subtractive notation is placing a smaller numeral before a larger one to indicate subtraction.
 Standard subtractive pairs are: IV (4 = 5-1), IX (9 = 10-1), XL (40 = 50-10), XC (90 = 100-10), CD (400 = 500-100), CM (900 = 1000-100).
 This makes numbers more compact - 49 is XLIX rather than XXXXVIIII.
 Modern usage prefers subtractive notation, though Romans themselves sometimes used additive forms.

-How do I write zero in Roman numerals?
+Can you walk me through how to write zero in Roman numerals?

 The Romans had no symbol for zero!
 The concept of zero as a number came from India and reached Europe via Arab mathematicians in the Middle Ages.
 Romans used the word 'nulla' (none) when needed.
 This absence of zero made complex mathematics difficult and contributed to the adoption of the Arabic numeral system which includes zero.

-Can I convert dates to Roman numerals?
+Is it possible to convert dates to Roman numerals?

 Yes!
 Our converter handles year dates easily.
 For example, 2024 = MMXXIV, 1999 = MCMXCIX.
 For full dates (day-month-year), convert each part separately: January 15, 2024 = I-XV-MMXXIV.
 Roman dates were typically written with the day before the month (like modern European format).